 She also founded New Media Dayton, now managed by Rick Cartwright.
 “It’s the biggest social media group in the Midwest,” says Carole.
 “And I started it because I needed a community of people who were passionate about social media, like I was!”

 Adept at blogs and blogging, and aware of which bloggers were the most effective at gaining and growing and maintaining an audience, she decided to try her hand as a social media consultant.
-And did that for two years before moving out to Phoenix—again, to where her parents had, again, been called.

 “I love the culture, the outdoors, the hiking,” says Carole of her love for Santa Fe.
 “I fell in love with the way the light looks on the adobe.
 I love the smell of the piñon and the cedar—they’re very sensual.
 The whole place is womb-like.
 Every sense in my body said, This is home.”